X (2022 film): Critical response

 Upon release, The Atlantic's David Sims called the film "a modern classic", comparing it with 2022's Texas Chainsaw Massacre, which he felt failed creatively compared to X. Richard Roeper of the Chicago Sun-Times awarded the film three-and-a-half out of four stars, calling it "the kind of movie that has you reeling in disgust at certain moments, then laughing at the blood-spattered absurdity of it all.
 It's a new twist on the period-piece slasher movie, smart and strange and fantastically depraved."
-A.O.
-Scott, in a review of the film for The New York Times, wrote that X "isn't shy about appealing to voyeurism.
+A. O. Scott, in a review of the film for The New York Times, wrote that X "isn't shy about appealing to voyeurism.
 There's nothing coy or arty about the bloodletting. [...]
 West, unlike his pornographers, has things to say as well as bodies to show.
 Most of all, he has an aesthetic that isn't all about terror or titillation.
 X is full of dreamy, haunting overhead shots and moments of surprising tenderness."

 Valerie Complex of Deadline Hollywood referred to the film as "a new love letter to the slasher film genre", writing: "I give West credit for having a vision and sticking to his influences.
 He knows what he wants to do and how to execute it unapologetically.
 X is surface-level entertainment [...] but still a satisfying piece of indie horror filmmaking that's worth taking a chance on."
 Dmitry Samarov of the Chicago Reader gave the film a mostly negative review, writing that "even the most casual horror fan won't miss" the references that X makes to 1974's Texas Chain Saw Massacre, but that, "unlike Tobe Hooper's masterpiece, which has a point to make about economic desperation and cultural clash in 70s America, West just wants to punish everyone involved in gory ways played for laughs."

 Accolades

-Related works
+Prequel and sequel

 In March 2022, it was revealed that a prequel film, Pearl, was secretly shot back-to-back with the first film.
 West directed and co-wrote the film with Goth.
 Principal photography took place in New Zealand, and upon official announcement was already in the post-production stage.
 Goth reprises her role as a younger-aged Pearl.
 A24 produced the project, with Jacob Jaffke, Harrison Kreiss and Kevin Turen serving as producers, and West, Goth, Mescudi and Sam Levinson as executive producers.
 A sneak preview was also shown in Xs post-credits scene for North American releases only.
 Pearl was released theatrically in North America on September 16, 2022, approximately six months after the release of X.

-A third installment in the series, MaXXXine, was announced shortly before the release of Pearl, which will focus on the Maxine character in 1980s Los Angeles, following the events depicted in X.
+A third installment in the series, MaXXXine, was announced shortly before the release of Pearl.
+It was released on July 5, 2024, and focuses on Maxine in 1980s Los Angeles, following the events depicted in X.